qwangan/qwangan.github.io/_pages/talks.md

 ---

 # Academic Visits
+* University of Waterloo (Department of Statistics and Actuarial Science), 2023, 2025 (Waterloo, Canada)
 * Nankai University (School of Mathematical Sciences), 2023, 2025 (Tianjin, China)
 * Chinese University of Hong Kong-Shenzhen (School of Science and Engineering), 2024 (Shenzhen, China)
 * Chinese Academy of Sciences (Academy of Math and Systems Science), 2021, 2023 (Beijing, China)